Best VPN for Privacy and Security 2026: 8 Top Picks Tested and Ranked

 Key Features:

-- Streaming-optimized dedicated servers (labeled by service and region)
+- Streaming-optimized dedicated servers (labeled by service)

 - WireGuard, OpenVPN, IKEv2 protocols